Urban Co-Housing Project on Gap Site Developed by Zanderroth Architects

 If you are interested in contemporary housing development and co-housing in Germany you cannot overlook zanderroth architekten.
 Since they were founded in 1999 they have developed and implemented numerous housing development projects in Berlin.

 One of them is the apartment buildings in Christburger Strasse.
 For the development of this gap site zanderroth architekten were awarded the renowned architecture prize “best architects 16”.

-The development project was managed as a joint building venture in which 27 parties (singles, couples and families) joined to form a private company that carried out the construction project on its own responsibility, under the guidance of SmartHoming.
+The co-housing development project was managed as a joint building venture in which 27 parties (singles, couples and families) joined to form a private company that carried out the construction project on its own responsibility, under the guidance of SmartHoming.
 The advantages are great individual freedom of design and lower costs combined with high architectural quality.

 The apartment buildings have flexibly divisible floor plans.
 The use of ceilings with long spans made it unnecessary to fix the floor plans in any way.
 There are no load-bearing walls or supports within the apartments, allowing the floor plan distribution to be determined freely.
 The only fixed elements are the position of the shafts and the elevator, which provides direct access to the apartments.

 Due to fire safety requirements for the emergency exits, a special accessing system was developed that used continuous balconies on the buildings’ rear sides to turn the stairs into fire escapes.
 These balconies also act as protected, spacious open areas.
 By contrast, the front sides are the buildings’ showcases, with enormous, elegant fixed glazing that dissolves the boundary between inside and outside.